DanHallatt/Ternary_Contour_Vid/README.md

 # Ternary_Contour_Vid
-Makes a video of a stitched series of ternary contour plots while a window slides through a series of 3-dimensional data.
+Makes a video (.gif) of a stitched series of ternary contour plots while a window slides through a series of 3-dimensional data.
 Contours are based on 'spatial'-density of datapoints in the domain of the ternary plot.

 <!-- Options -->
 ## Options